-To reanalyze the data including only the first 2 sec of viewing a diagram, we completed a mixed factorial $2 \times 6$ ANOVA with proportion of time in each AOI type as the dependent variable and problem number and correctness of answer as independent variables for all three AOI types for the first 2 sec of viewing the diagram.
+To reanalyze the data including only the first two seconds of viewing a diagram, we completed a mixed factorial 2 x 6 ANOVA with proportion of time in each AOI type as the dependent variable and problem number and correctness of answer as independent variables for all three AOI types for the first two seconds of viewing the diagram.
 These results are reported in Table V. We were looking for a main effect of correctness, as this would indicate there are differences in percentage of time spent in an AOI between those who answered correctly and those who answered incorrectly.
-For the first 2 sec after leaving the problem statement, we found no main effect for correctness of answer for any of the AOI types.
+For the first two seconds after leaving the problem statement, we found no main effect for correctness of answer for any of the AOI types.
 So, there are no significant differences in proportion of time spent fixating in the AOI types between those who answered correctly and those who answered incorrectly for any of the problems and no further analysis was conducted.